bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 All shotgun metagenomes analyzed in this work are publicly available as SRA BioProjects, including the HMP2 (PRJNA398089), UCFMT (PRJNA737472), and the synthetic community data (PRJNA885585) used for benchmarking.
-Downloaded HMP2 metagenomes had human reads removal and quality control procedures previously applied.
-UCFMT metagenomes were filtered for human reads, deduplicated, adapter trimmed, and quality trimmed, as described in [@smithStrainresolvedAnalysisRandomized2022].
-Benchmark metagenomes were processed in the same way, except that human read removal was skipped because the data was collected *in vitro*.
+The HMP2 metagenomes already had human reads removed and quality control procedures previously applied.
+UCFMT metagenomes were filtered for human reads, deduplicated, adapter trimmed, and quality trimmed, as previously described in [@smithStrainresolvedAnalysisRandomized2022].
+Benchmark metagenomes were processed in the same way, except that human read removal was skipped because the data was collected _in vitro_.

 ## Integrated analysis pipeline